IceLuna/Eagle/docs/source/rendering/anti_aliasing.rst

 TAA
 ---
-It is a spatial anti-aliasing technique that combines information from past frames and the current frame to remove jaggies in the current frame.
+It is a temporal anti-aliasing technique that combines information from past frames and the current frame to remove jaggies in the current frame.

 .. figure:: imgs/taa.png
     :align: center